Gunnery Mechanics · Worked example

 At distance against BBs: hunt the superstructure

-Plymouth is an AP-only ship — there is no HE shell to swap to.
-That sounds like a death sentence against battleships, but it isn't.
-Battleship superstructures are typically armored at 13–25 mm (Hood's superstructure: 19 mm; Tirpitz: 19 mm; Iowa: 19 mm; Yamato: 25 mm), and Plymouth's AP retains 72 mm of pen even at her 15 km max range.
-That is more than enough to slice clean through a superstructure, arm the fuse, and detonate for full normal-pen damage — 3,100 per shell that hits.
+Plymouth is an AP-only ship.
+There is no HE shell to swap to.
+That sounds like a death sentence against battleships, but it is not.
+Battleship superstructures are typically armored at 13 to 25 mm (Hood, Tirpitz, and Iowa all sit around 19 mm; Yamato around 25 mm), and Plymouth's AP retains about 115 mm of penetration even at her 15 km max range.
+That is far more than enough to slice clean through a superstructure, arm the fuse, and detonate for full normal-penetration damage.

-At range, aim for the high bits — the bridge, the funnels, the rangefinder block.
-Twelve barrels into a battleship's tower at 13 km will reliably score 6–8 full-pen hits per salvo.
-It's not citadel damage, but it's stable, repeatable damage that doesn't depend on the target broadsiding for you, and it lights nothing on fire that the BB can repair.
+At range, aim for the high bits: the bridge, the funnels, the rangefinder block.
+Twelve barrels into a battleship's tower at 13 km will reliably score full-penetration hits per salvo.
+It is not citadel damage, but it is stable, repeatable damage that does not depend on the target broadsiding for you.

 Bow-tank yourself